RegioHelden/django-kafka/README.md

 3. When relation exists, but there are waiting messages, then the partition is paused until the messages are consumed.

 #### Requirements:
-- Current implementation uses Temporal to run background tasks and schedules, but it is possible to implement your own `RelationResolverDaemon` if you want to use smth else.
+- Current implementation uses Temporal to run background tasks and schedules, but it is possible to implement your own `RelationResolverDaemon` if you want to use something else.

 #### Relations resolver daemons: